ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-ca.md

 This step is optional if you already have an Exchange service to which you are migrating.

-Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, then order the Email Pro or Exchange service you want.
+Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, then order the Exchange service you want.
 Follow the steps, then wait until the service is actually installed.
 An email will be sent to you as soon as it is complete.

 > [!primary]
 >